 - Home studio with acoustic treatment

 - Remote sessions available via Zoom, Skype, or SourceConnect

-As a theatre artist, I've always been especially passionate about voice and text work, so voiceover was a natural pivot.
+As an actor, I've always been especially passionate about voice and text work, so voiceover was a natural pivot.
 I've trained in VO with Paul Liberti, Maggie Phillips, Jeffrey Dreisbach, and Bruce Kronenberg, making my commercial demo at Abacus Entertainment in NYC.
 My acting background enables me to bring a conversational realness to copy, as well as subtlety and nuance.
-I believe voiceover, and all acting, is a collaborative process and I always appreciate receiving direction.

 I'm ready to go and available for remote bookings!
+I can deliver high-quality finished files within 48 hours, but can also provide overnight or same-day delivery if need be.
 Contact me here or send an email to firstname.lastname@example.org.

 Featured in Buzzfeed!

 Abby's podcast, More Than Tracy Turnblad, was featured in Buzzfeed.
 The podcast recently hit 5,000 downloads and 11k TikTok followers.
 Learn more at morethantracyturnblad.com.

 Abby recently lent her voice to Pushkin's The Golden Cockerel, a virtual theatre piece by Anastassia Vertjanova that premiered as part of Philly Theatre Week.

 Abby acted and sang in the world premiere radio production of Chad Gorn's new TYA musical Saving Wonderland, directed by Nadiya Atkinson.
 Abby voices the Dutchess, Queen Bee, and Seven of Diamonds.